- Renovations vary from small DIY projects to major remodels. They can help increase property value and make homes more appealing to future buyers.

 A line of credit typically works similarly to a credit card, but the funds you take out are attached to your home loan.

-However, they can attract higher interest rates and other fees and, so, might not appeal to some renovators.
+However, they can attract higher interest rates and other fees, so they might not appeal to some renovators.

 Cash